-The alternative action would be to delay the replacement of the existing HVAC unit that services the Council Chambers until 2013 or later, or to install the Direct Forced Air system instead of a geothermal system.
-Due to the current condition of the AHU and associated duct work, staff does not recommend delaying this work.
-The negative implications could involve continued water infiltration into the existing duct work and east mechanical room causing unfavorable conditions and poor IAQ inside the mechanical room and Council Chambers.
+The alternative action would be to delay the replacement of the existing HVAC unit that services the Council Chambers until 2013 or later, or to house the geothermal equipment in the existing east mechanical room, which would cost approximately \$17,000 more than constructing the underground vault.
+Due to the current condition of the existing air handling unit for this space and associated duct work, staff does not recommend delaying this work.
+The negative implications could involve continued water infiltration into the existing duct work and east mechanical room causing unfavorable conditions and poor air quality inside the mechanical room and Council Chambers.
 Due to the energy savings associated with geothermal, staff recommends this as the sustainable alternative over Direct Forced Air.